 We Already Have Prevention Procedures

 Today’s modern handling of dead bodies would already be sufficient to render the damage required to the brain to keep a dead person from rising as a zombie.
-The embalming process uses chemicals that destroys the brain at a microscopic level.
+The embalming process uses chemicals that destroy the brain at a microscopic level.
 Even if that wasn’t the case, our customs would quickly change to accommodate the need to cause severe brain damage soon after someone dies.

 EMTs, police officers, firefighters, and other first-responders would likely carry tools that allow them to ‘do the job’ should an injured person perish in an accident.
 Like today’s portable defibrillators found in glass cases in public spaces, tools that could be used by any citizen to affect the necessary brain damage would become commonplace.